Article Translations: (Spanish)

 - infants who aren't old enough to get the vaccine

 - pregnant women

-Call the doctor immediately if you suspect that your child has measles.
-Also, it's important to get medical care after measles exposure, especially if your child:
+Call the doctor right away if you think that your child has measles.
+Also call if your child was around someone who has measles, especially if your child:

 - is an infant